 SPED 561 Understanding Autism Spectrum Disorders

 The learning style and characteristics of autism spectrum disorders are examined.
 Techniques are developed for understanding and working with persons who have an autism spectrum diagnosis and their families.
+Students cannot receive credit for both SPED 561 and SPED 461.

 Credits